 Arizona Statutory Agent

 An Arizona statutory agent (also called a registered agent) is a business entity or individual residing in Arizona that maintains a physical address in the state and accepts service of process and other legal documents on behalf of a business.
 All documents received by an Arizona statutory agent must be forwarded to the client in a timely manner.
 The appointment of a statutory agent ensures that the state has a reliable means of contacting any entity conducting business in Arizona.

-With our Arizona registered agent service, get Privacy by Default®, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.
+With our Arizona registered agent service, get Privacy by Default®, business address, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.

 Everything You Need To Know About Arizona Registered Agents: